In association with Thomas Sabo

 Also now it doubles as a ring holder:

-Don’t forget to keep your rings in tip top condition with an ultrasonic jewelry cleaner.
+Don’t forget to keep your rings in tip top condition with regular routine cleaning or with an ultrasonic jewelry cleaner.
 Of course it is nice sometimes to give jewellery to other people, which is why I didn’t hog all the pressies and Belle is now wearing this gorgeous charm bracelet from the Generation Charm Club collection:

 Belle has always wanted a charm bracelet.
 In her mind they represent everything she wants to be – that sassy teenage girl about town, who is quirky enough to be cool, but still cool enough to not have everyone avoid sitting next to her at registration.
 (I can remember that feeling so vividly – it’s an impossible balance at 16 isn’t it?)